JajarGG/JajarGG/README.md

 # Welcome to my profile!

 ## Some info about me
-* Most of my projects are private, but I have a [discord server](https://discord.gg/6uMnJWXezX) where I show off my progress and work.
+* Most of my projects are private, but I have a [discord server](https://discord.gg/6uMnJWXezX) where I show off my project progression.
+Trying to build a community around what I like to do.
 * I mainly work on the [CitizenFX](https://github.com/citizenfx) framework.
 That includes **RedM** and **FiveM**
 * You can contact me on discord: Jajar#2637